Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Glossary

-\paragraph{Language modeling:} A language model is traditionally defined as a distribution over finite strings \cite{shannon1948mathematical, bahl1983maximum}.
-Formally, let $\vocab$ be a language model's vocabulary, composed of (sub)words $\word \in \vocab$.
-A language model is then a distribution $p(\words)$, where $\words \in \vocab^*$ is a sequence of words.
+\paragraph{Language modeling:} An LM is traditionally defined as a distribution over finite strings \citep{shannon1948mathematical, bahl1983maximum}.
+Formally, let $\vocab$ be an LM's vocabulary, composed of (sub)words $\word \in \vocab$.
+An LM is then a distribution $p(\words)$, where $\words \in \vocab^*$ is a sequence of words.

 \paragraph{Output variable:} We denote an output random variable with $Y$, with possible values $\outputs \in \outputspace$.

 \paragraph{Predictor:} This is simply a function $\ftheta: \inputspace \to \outputspace$.
 A predicted value $\ftheta(\inputs)$ is called a \textit{prediction}.